Parenting Orders and Children's Issues

 When parents separate they must consider the living arrangements and other aspects concerning the future care and interests of their children.
-These decisions can be negotiated directly between parents and can be assisted with mediators, counsellors and their lawyers.
+These decisions can be negotiated directly between parents and can be assisted with mediators, counsellors and their divorce lawyers Adelaide.

 In the event of conflict between parents and disputes over suitable arrangements for the care of children, it is recommended that you take prompt action in seeking legal advice to avoid being placed in an unfavorable position for a lengthy period whilst waiting for court action to commence.

 If parents cannot agree on parenting orders, then court proceedings can be commenced to seek a resolution through a trial where each parent’s proposal is considered by the Court.
 The primary consideration for the Court is the child’s best interests.
 Some factors which a court is required to consider in the child’s best interests will include the relationship with parents, the parent’s attitude to parenting responsibilities, the impact of changes to a child’s circumstances and protection of children from abuse and violent situations.